oleonardodeandrade/hamburgueria-front/README.md

-# Front Hamburgueria

-Projeto desafio do Módulo 13 - Continuando Aplicação com React do curso DevClub
+# 🍔 Burger Shop Frontend

+This is a challenge project from **Module 13 - Building Applications with React** of the DevClub course.
+The goal was to practice React fundamentals while creating a functional burger shop interface.

+---

-## Autores
+## 👨‍💻 Author

 - [@leonardodeandrade](https://www.linkedin.com/in/leonardohandrade/)

-## Aprendizados

-Aprendi muito sobre JavaScript e React.
+---

+## 📚 What I Learned

+This project helped me deepen my knowledge of:

+- JavaScript (ES6+)
+- React components and state management
+- UI development with best practices

+---

-## Stack utilizada
+## 🛠 Tech Stack

-**Back-end:** React, JavaScript
+**Frontend:** React, JavaScript